 We are currently during another period of lockdown and school is closed to the majority of pupils.
 The last few months have been difficult for everyone, but can be particularly unsettling for those with additional needs.

-I have collated various links and resources to offer support - some related to Covid-19 and the wider measures in place, some related to returning to school.
+I have collated various links and resources to offer support - some related to Covid-19 and the wider measures in place, some regarding home learning and some about being in school when it feels different.
 I will keep updating this as more resources come through, and I hope you find it useful.
-If there is anything specific you would like me to provide, or you need any individual support to help you and your child at this time, please email me at email@example.com and I will be in touch.
+If there is anything specific you would like me to provide, or you need any individual support to help you and your child at this time, please email me at firstname.lastname@example.org and I will be in touch.

 Lots of places have collated lists of links to online provision.